by Jacques Werth and Carl Ingalls – Updated May 2019 by Ingalls

 - Use features to make your offer more specific.
 Next time you call the same prospect with an offer for the same product or service, use a different set of features.

 Having good prospecting offers is important, but it’s only part of the process.
 How you use your prospecting offers is just as important.

-We now believe that 45 words is far too long, and are now recommending a maximum of 30 words in a High Probability Prospecting Offer.
-Less is usually better, even if it means that you have to use only one feature instead of two.
+Previously, we recommended a maximum of 45 words in the offer, and we also recommended two features in each offer.
+We now believe this makes the offer far too long, and we now recommend a maximum of 30 words in a High Probability Prospecting Offer.
+Shorter is usually better, even if it means that you have to use only one feature instead of two.

 I have added several details to the guidelines that were not in the original post. – Ingalls